DECA

 Your time commitment can vary based on how much you want to put into DECA.
 Preparation for Districts, States, and ICDC looks different for everyone.
 Some types of competition require more preparation than others.
 Some basic time commitments may include:

-• Mandatory Meetings: All team meeting in September, Orientation in October, State Qualifier meeting in January, ICDC qualifier meeting in March
+- Mandatory Meetings: All team meeting in September, New-member Orientation in October, State Qualifier meeting in January, ICDC qualifier meeting in March